Vancomycin-resistant Staphylococcus aureus

 Vancomycin-resistant Staphylococcus aureus (VRSA) are strains of Staphylococcus aureus that have acquired resistance to the glycopeptide antibiotic vancomycin.
 Bacteria can acquire resistance genes either by random mutation or through the transfer of DNA from one bacterium to another.
 Resistance genes interfere with the normal antibiotic function and allow bacteria to grow in the presence of the antibiotic.
 Resistance in VRSA is conferred by the plasmid-mediated vanA gene and operon.
-Although VRSA infections are uncommon, VRSA is often resistant to other types of antibiotics and a potential threat to public health because treatment options are limited.
-VRSA is resistant to many of the standard drugs used to treat S. aureus infections.
-Furthermore, resistance can be transferred from one bacterium to another.
+Although VRSA infections are uncommon, VRSA is often resistant to other types of antibiotics, posing a potential threat to public health.

 Mechanism of acquired resistance

 Vancomycin-resistant Staphylococcus aureus was first reported in the United States in 2002.
-To date, documented cases of VRSA have acquired resistance through uptake of a vancomycin resistance gene cluster from Enterococcus (i.e. VRE).
+To date, documented cases of VRSA have shown acquired resistance through uptake of a vancomycin resistance gene cluster from Enterococcus (i.e. VRE).
 The acquired mechanism is typically the vanA gene and operon from a plasmid in Enterococcus faecium or Enterococcus faecalis.

-This mechanism differs from strains of vancomycin-intermediate Staphylococcus aureus (VISA), which appear to develop elevated MICs to vancomycin through sequential mutations resulting in a thicker cell wall and the synthesis of excess amounts of D-ala-D-ala residues.
+This mechanism differs from strains of vancomycin-intermediate Staphylococcus aureus (VISA), which appear to develop resistance to vancomycin through sequential mutations resulting in a thicker cell wall and the synthesis of excess amounts of D-ala-D-ala residues.